MicrosoftDocs/power-automate-docs/flow-docs/web-api.md

 ## Updating a flow

-You can call `PATCH` on the workflow to update, turn on or turn off a flow.
+You can call `PATCH` on the workflow to update, turn on, or turn off a flow.
 Use the `workflowid` property to make these calls.
 For example, you can update the description and the owner of the flow with the following call:

 ```http
 PATCH https://org00000000.crm0.dynamics.com/api/data/v9.1/workflows(00000000-0000-0000-0000-000000000002)